liuxin-James/Job-Search/README.md

 *Creating a build script, securing our keys and deploy to Heroku using Git.*

+**Based on the basic requirements on this course, I add new features and functions to implement my job search website.**
+1. Login / Register
+2. Job candidate profiles (experiences, education, github repos, skill sets, email, name, photos, etc)
+3. Dashborad to show every candidate
+4. Post of job searching and comments under each post
+5. Connect with other candidates (still working...)

 ## Tools and Frameworks
 ### Front End
 - [React.js](https://reactjs.org/): For building the webpages